gjbex/worker-ng/examples/README.md

     the use of `--array`.
 1. `failures`: some of the work items for this job will fail to help experiment with `wresume` and `wsummarize`.
+1. `env`: simple script to get the values of all environment variables that are defined when the job runs.

 For developers, a number of artefacts are available as well in the `dev` subdirectory.